marcoalopez/ternary_plots/README.md

 \*_I have nothing against these libraries, quite the opposite, if you need more advanced features use them!_

 ## **How to use it?**
 Simply copy and paste the functions into your Jupyter notebook cells and follow the usage examples.
-Alternatively, you can download the python file containing the functions and save it to the same folder where your notebook is located.
-Then simply run the script using ``%run ternary.py`` or import it as a module.

-The modules you must import

 ```python
 # this is the minimum modules you must import to make it work